 c.
-(2 Points) HUD Policy Priorities.
-As described in the General Section, to earn points under this subfactor, HUD requires applicants to undertake specific activities that will assist the Department in implementing its policy priorities and that help the Department achieve its goals and objectives in FY2008, when the majority of grant recipients will be reporting programmatic results and achievements.
-In rating this subfactor, HUD will evaluate the extent to which a program will further and support HUD's priorities.
+(2 points) HUD Policy Priorities.
+As described in the General Section, to earn points under this subfactor, HUD requires applicants to undertake specific activities that will assist the Department in implementing its policy priorities and that help the Department achieve its goals and objectives in FY 2008, when the majority of grant recipients will be reporting programmatic results and achievement.
+In addressing this subfactor, HUD will evaluate the extent to which a program will further and support HUD priorities.
 The quality of the responses provided to one or more of HUD's priorities will determine the score an applicant can receive.
-Applicants must describe how each policy priority selected will be addressed.
-Applicants that just list a priority will receive no points.
+Applicants must describe how each policy priority is addressed.
+Applicants that just list a priority will receive no

-The total number of points an applicant can receive under this subfactor is two (2).
-Each policy priority addressed has a point value of one (1) point with the exception of the policy priority to remove regulatory barriers to affordable housing, which has a point value of up to two (2) points.
-To receive these two (2) points, an applicant must: (1) complete either Part A or Part B (not both), (2) include appropriate documentation, (3) identify a point of contact, (4) indicate how this priority will be addressed and (5) submit the completed questionnaire, (HUD-27300) "HUD's Initiative on Removal of Regulatory Barriers" found in the General Section along with required documentation.
-It is up to the applicant to determine which of the policy priorities they elect to address to receive the available two (2) points.
+The total number of points an applicant can receive under this subfactor is two .
+Each policy priority addressed has a point value of one point, with the exception of the policy priority related to removal of regulatory barriers to affordable housing, which has a value of up to two points.
+To receive these two (2) points, an applicant must: (1) Complete either Part A or Part B (not both), (2) include appropriate documentation, (3) identify a point of contact, (4) indicate how this priority will be addressed, and (5) submit the completed questionnaire, (HUD-27300) "HUD's Initiative on Removal of Regulatory Barriers" found in the General Section along with required documentation.
+It is up to the applicant to determine which of the points.

+policy priorities they elect to address to receive the available two (2) points.